 Another simple but overlooked solution is to check your activity logs.
 See who logged in when, what they did, and how often they do it.
 If you find someone is accessing some critical files, you can deal with it in person, or in the worst case scenario, you discover someone is hacking into your account.

 Deleting spam is a reliable way of knowing you’re not going to get hit by malware attacks.
-In some cases, simply opening spam e-mails sent to you can lead to brute force attacks, DOS attacks, and even open you up to security vulnerabilities.
-Solving this means downloading or installing a security plugin that deals with spam before it even reaches you or your audience.
+In some cases, simply opening spam emails sent to you can lead to brute force attacks, DOS attacks, and even open you up to security vulnerabilities.
+Solving this means downloading or installing a security plugin that deals with spam before it even reaches you.

 The Reality of Security